upgrowth/new-growth/README.md

 ## Your Goal

 Display a well presented grid of photos from [Unsplash][unsplash]'s API.

-We'll share an API key with you so you don't have to register your own.
+> We'll share an API key with you so you don't have to register your own.

-Show us:
+Please show us:

 - Thoughtfulness
 - Pragmatism
 - CSS (or SCSS, etc) skills

 Have fun!

+---

 Feel free to: